Hollywood.Con

 Hollywood.Con is a 2021 American adventure comedy film, directed, co-written and starring Mika Boorem (in her feature film directorial debut).
 Boorem co-wrote the script with her father Benjamin Boorem, who also co-stars and serves as the main producer of the film.
 In addition to the Boorems, Devin Ratray, Paige Howard, Brian Krause and Tom Arnold also co-star in supporting roles.
 The film was released on January 15, 2021, through Amazon Prime Video.

-Plot
+Plot synopsis

-Mika Harms, a struggling actress turned social media influencer, accidentally steals the identity of a film producer and is caught up between two rival film production companies who are competing to film next big Hollywood blockbuster based on Mayan culture.
-Mika then travels to Central America where she is mistaken for a Mexican cartel member.
-The trek is also a bonding experience with her father Ben, a gemologist who is searching for a magic jade that the film companies are after.
+Mika Harms, a struggling actress turned social media influencer, accidentally steals the identity of a film producer and is caught up between two rival film production companies who are competing to film the next big Hollywood blockbuster based on Mayan culture.
+Mika then travels to Central America, where she is mistaken for a Mexican cartel member.
+The trip is also a bonding experience with her father Ben, a gemologist who is searching for a magic jade that the film companies are also after.